AlzubaidiTurki/Udacity-FSND/README.md

-# This repo contains every activity and project of Udacity FSND.
+## This repo contains -probably all- activities and projects of Udacity FSND.